giovact/FixedPointSolver/README.md

 The package is not yet registered.
 To use it, clone the repository locally:
 > git clone https://github.com/giovact/FixedPointSolver

+The word ``module'' afterwards is still mis-used in the julia sense.
+For the moment, include the library using include("src/FixedPointSolver.jl") directly into Main.

 ## Basic Usage
 The bulk abstract type of this module is `FPModel`.